A New Beginning

 McLaughlin was uncredited in that story, but he was quite memorable, delivering the immortal line “Then what in the heck are THEM?”
 (He even got the Walnut Groovy Award for Best Featured Townsperson in 1978!)

 Benjamin was also spotted amongst the crew putting up the telephone poles in “The Godsister.”
 (We shall assume this is the same character.
-Sad to think such a promising young character fell in with a bad crowd, but it happens.)
+Sad to think such a promising young man fell in with a bad crowd, but it happens.)

 Well, I don’t know about you, but I am pleased as punch by this discovery.
 It’s fair to say it’s the only thing I’ve enjoyed in the episode so far!